Gigantism and Acromegaly

 In adults, because the changes induced by high levels of growth hormone occur slowly, acromegaly often is not diagnosed until many years after the first symptoms appear.
 Serial photographs (those taken over many years) may help a doctor establish the diagnosis.

-An x-ray of the skull may show thickening of the bones and enlargement of the nasal sinuses.
+Imaging of the skull may show thickening of the bones and enlargement of the nasal sinuses.
 X-rays of the hands show thickening of the bones under the fingertips and swelling of the tissue around the bones.

 Blood sugar levels and blood pressure may be high.